otherfutures/forganiser/README.md

 - refactored to be a easier to add/remove folders if you want to customise it
 - file name collision error handling inserts current date & time into the file name (e.g. `duplicate title.jpg` would become `duplicate title (2023-01-01 12:00:00).jpg`
 - stronger cross OS compatibility written into it,
-- more documentation (the original was easy to understand & customise; I hope to keep it that way even after my edits).
+- more documentation (the original was easy to understand & customise; I hope to keep it that way).

 ## Screenshots